 - 1. Cut Greenhouse Gas (GHG) Emissions County-Wide by 2030: Reduce GHG emissions county-wide to 50% below 2005 levels by 2030 - 2.
-Use 100% Renewable Electricity County-Wide by 2035: Source 100% of county-wide electricity from renewable sources by 20355 - 3.
+Use 100% Renewable Electricity County-Wide by 2035: Source 100% of countywide electricity from renewable sources by 20355 - 3.
 Use 100% Renewable Electricity in County Government Operations by 2030: Achieve 100% renewable electricity in the County government operations by 20306 - 4.
 Become Carbon Neutral for County Government Operations by 2050: Achieve 100% carbon neutrality in the County government operations by 2050 - 5.
 Prepare for Climate Change: Become a Climate Ready Region and make significant progress to be a Climate Resilient Region by 2030

-Achieving these goals would require unprecedented, aggressive action.
-This plan presents a list of actions recommended for the County government to take, with 25 actions that have been prioritized for immediate execution.
 In many cases, the actions will be initially driven by the County government but will also require strong participation by residents and businesses.
 Partnerships and advocacy at the regional, state, and federal levels will become crucial.
-The 25 High Priority Actions can be grouped into five topic areas in which significant action is needed: electricity, buildings, transportation, natural resources, and adaptation.
+The 25 high priority actions can be grouped into five topic areas in which significant action is needed: electricity, buildings, transportation, natural resources, and adaptation.
 These high priority actions and the goals they contribute to are listed in Table 1 below.
 A longer list including medium and low priority actions is provided in Appendix A. Complete List of CESMP Actions.